 Do you have systems and habits to stay focused and productive?
-That’s one of the best ways to save time so that you leave the office on time each and every day.
+That’s one of the best ways to save time so that you leave the office on time every day.

-If you have already managed to create a good work-life balance, that’s great!
+If you have already created a good work-life balance, that’s great!
 If you’ve read through this list and realized that you’re missing a few pieces, it’s never too late to get started.
 Find what helps you feel both productive and fulfilled to create a life you can be proud of.